 I absolutely love a zoo or aquarium and the Cotswold Wildlife Park and Gardens (Bradwell Grove, Burford) did not disappoint.
 Opened in 1907, the park graces the former family estate of Bradwell Grove.
 If I were a meerkat or lion, I’d want to live there.
 It’s a stunning property with acres and acres of space for the animals to roam.
 (Yes, in an enclosure, but this is animal conservation and also about safety.
 Don’t @ me on this.)

-Top tip: When you get there, grab a beverage or ice cream from the cafe and get ready to walk.
-Wear good, waterproof walking shoes or wellies, and set aside 2-3 hours — this place is big.
+Top tip: When you get there, grab a beverage or snack from the cafe and get ready to walk.
+Wear good, waterproof walking shoes or wellies, and set aside 2-3 hours — the grounds are vast.

 Hygge vibes and morning bliss at Rectory Farm Retreat

-Let me start by saying this rather bold statement: in my opinion, you have not lived life until you have drank bubbly while enjoying a soak in a wood-fired hot tub, and then woken up before dawn to experience sunrise from said hot tub while sipping a nice cup of tea.
+Let me start by saying this rather bold statement: in my opinion, you have not lived life until you have drank bubbly while enjoying a soak in a wood-fired hot tub.
+Or woken up before dawn to experience sunrise from said hot tub while sipping a nice cup of tea.
 You just haven’t.

-Though we generally try to book a different accommodation experience if revisiting somewhere (in this case, Oxfordshire), we chose to have a repeat stay at Rectory Farm Retreat (Airbnb) in Alvescot, near RAF Brize Norton.
-Our first stay in 2018 was really wonderful, and after a somewhat stressful couple of months (we had a very bad moving and letting experience), we needed some familiarity.
-And a soak in the aforementioned wood-fired hot tub — the feature that made us book this gem the first time, back in December 2018.
+Though we generally try to book a different accommodation experience if revisiting a place (in this case, Oxfordshire), we chose to have a repeat stay at a fab Airbnb property called Rectory Farm Retreat in Alvescot, near RAF Brize Norton.
+Our first stay in December 2018 was really wonderful, and after a somewhat stressful couple of months (we had a very bad moving and letting experience), we needed some familiarity.
+And a soak in the aforementioned wood-fired hot tub — the feature that made us book this gem the first time.

 - Awesome Airbnb hosts

 - Old shepherd’s hut powered by a car battery